 2.1.
-Connection to previous work.
+Connections to previous work.
 Below follows an account of the connection to different areas and works that are crucial for the paper.

-Condition in optimisation: Condition numbers in computational mathematics and numerical analysis have been a mainstay [27, 39] in order to secure trustworthy algorithms that are accurate and stable.
-In optimisation J. Renegar has pioneered the theory of condition numbers [53, 55-58] both from the perspective of stability and accuracy, but also from the perspective of efficiency of algorithms.
-All of these perspectives are covered in detail in [16].
-In addition, we want to mention the work of J. Peña [50, 51] as well as D. Amelunxen, M. Lotz, J. Walvin [43], and D. Amelunxen, M. Lotz, M. McCoy, J. Tropp [2] see also [19, 20, 22].
+Condition in optimisation: Condition numbers in computational mathematics and numerical analysis have been a mainstay [29, 43] in order to secure trustworthy algorithms that are accurate and stable.
+In optimisation J. Renegar has pioneered the theory of condition numbers [59, 61-64] both from the perspective of stability and accuracy, but also from the perspective of efficiency of algorithms.
+All of these perspectives are covered in detail in [18].
+In addition, we want to mention the work of J. Peña [56, 57] as well as D. Amelunxen, M. Lotz, J. Walvin [49], and D. Amelunxen, M. Lotz, M. McCoy, J. Tropp [2] see also [21, 22, 24].

-GHA and robust optimisation: GHA [1, 3, 7, 26, 29] is in spirit (although mathematically very different) close to hardness of approximation in computer science [5].
-However, GHA in optimisation can be viewed as a part of the program on robust optimisation (A. Ben-Tal, L. El Ghaoui & Nemirovski [11, 12, 48]) for computing minimisers.
-It is also a part of the greater program on the mathematics behind the Solvability Complexity Index (SCI) hierarchy, see for example the work by J. Ben-Artzi, M. Colbrook, M. Marletta [9, 10, 25, 35].
+GHA and robust optimisation: GHA [1, 3, 8, 28, 30, 31, 39] is in spirit (although mathematically very different) close to hardness of approximation in computer science [5].
+However, GHA in optimisation can be viewed as a part of the program on robust optimisation (A. Ben-Tal, L. El Ghaoui & Nemirovski [13, 14, 54]) for computing minimisers (see also Y. Bekri, A. Juditsky & A. Nemirovski [10, 47]).
+It is also a part of the greater program on the mathematics behind the Solvability Complexity Index (SCI) hierarchy, see for example the work by J. Ben-Artzi, M. Colbrook, M. Marletta [11, 12, 27, 38] (see also [34]).

-Trustworthy algorithms and computer assisted proofs: Trustworthy algorithms in optimisation go beyond scientific computing and have important implications in computer assisted proofs in mathematics, where T. Hales' proof of Kepler's conjecture [32, 33] is a star example.
+Trustworthy algorithms and computer assisted proofs: Trustworthy algorithms in optimisation go beyond scientific computing and have important implications in computer assisted proofs in mathematics, where T. Hales' proof of Kepler's conjecture [35, 36] is a star example.
 The intricate computer assisted proof relies on computing around 50,000 linear programs with irrational inputs, which leads to the crucial problem of computing with inexact inputs.
-The reader may also want to consult [28], in particular Problem 2 (T. Hou) and Problem 5 (J. Lagarias) on a paper that discusses the tradition of developing algorithms that are 100% trustworthy and even suitable for computer assisted proofs.
+The reader may also want to consult [30], in particular Problem 2 (T. Hou) and Problem 5 (J. Lagarias), which discuss computability, phase transitions, and generalised hardness of approximation in connection with trustworthiness of algorithms and computer assisted proofs.
+Algorithms for computing minimisers of LASSO: There is, of course, a variety of algorithms suitable for the LASSO problem.
+We refer to the review articles by Nesterov & Nemirovski [55] and Chambolle & Pock [20], and the references therein for a more complete overview.
+See also the work by Wright, Nowak & Figueiredo [72], and the references therein, as well as [1,9,17,71].
+However, while these algorithms can compute approximations to the objective function, they cannot - in general - compute the support sets of minimisers of LASSO.